bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 Now input chr9:130316821.
 This will be an intronic variant in the NIBAN2 gene.

 ![image](https://user-images.githubusercontent.com/15352153/120906325-b8aeac00-c615-11eb-8163-6a74c044f85a.png)
-This variant is real and only called by varscan2.

 ```
 9       130316821       130316821       C       T       intronic        NIBAN2  .       ./.:.:.:.:.:.:. ./.:.:.:.:.:.:.
 0/0:.:23:20:0:0%:13,7,0,0        0/1:.:24:19:5:20.83%:14,5,1,4
 ```

+Question 5: This variant is only called by varscan2, what red flags exist for this variant (strandbias, hom

 Short break time